-Kyphosis (Curvature of the Spine)
+Kyphosis Curvature of the Spine

+What is Kyphosis?Kyphosis is a spinal disorder in which an excessive outward curve of the spine results in an abnormal rounding of the upper back.
+The condition is informally known as “roundback” or “hunchback.”
+Do not confuse with Lordosis.
+This disorder occurs when the vertebrae in the upper back become more wedge shaped.
+A variety of disorders may be responsible for this condition, including facet joint arthritis or even Ankylosing Spondylitis.
 Usually, a visit to the doctor is brought on by a scoliosis screening at school, concern about the cosmetic deformity of a rounded back or pain combined with poor posture.
 The doctor may ask the child to bend forward so that he or she can see the slope of the spine.
 X-rays of the spine will show if there are any bony abnormalities.
 X-rays will also let the doctor measure the degree of the kyphotic curve.
 Any kyphotic curve that is more than 50 degrees is considered abnormal.